Easy Interval Method

 - German master runner Silke Schmidt (IAAF master athlete of the year 2015) did even better with 11 world records and 4 world titles.

-- Olympic champion 1500m (2016) and world champion marathon Geoffrey Kirui (2017) are coached by easy-interval adapts Piet de Peuter and 2006 European champion 800m, Bram Som.
+- Olympic champion 1500m (2016) Faith Kipyegon and world champion marathon Geoffrey Kirui (2017) won their medals when training with easy-interval advocates Piet de Peuter and 2006 European champion 800m, Bram Som.

-- More than 70 Dutch titles have been won and 10 Dutch records broken by 'easy interval' runners.
+- More than 70 Dutch titles have been won and 10 Dutch records broken by 'easy-interval' runners.

-- In several age groups, 6 different masters won 1 or more Dutch titles,
+- In several age groups, 6 different masters won 1 or more Dutch titles.

-Testimonials of top as well as every day runners:
+Testimonials of top as well as 'every-day' runners:

 Jaap Valentgoed (1946) - Dutch masters champion 45+ marathon and cross-country in 1993